A taste of what readers think - vote here, then see every market-sentiment poll.

 // About this site

-Arsenal.finance is a free, open collection of financial tools, live market data, and original research.
-Every tool is built from scratch.
-No templates, no paywalls, no email gates.
+Arsenal.finance is an open collection of financial tools, live market data, and original research.
+Everything is meticulously built from scratch.

 // Investment philosophy

-Having witnessed firsthand the decline of Venezuela, once a rich and prosperous society, it should come as no surprise that I'm a Friedman guy, not a Keynesian.
+Having witnessed firsthand the decline of Venezuela, once a rich and prosperous country, it shouldn't be a surprise that I'm more a fan of Smith, Friedman and Hayek than Keynes.
 Free markets allocate capital better than central planners ever could.
 Monetary policy matters more than fiscal stimulus.
 Inflation is always and everywhere a monetary phenomenon.
 Government intervention usually creates more distortions than it solves.

-I believe index funds are one of the greatest creators of prosperity in the world.
+I also believe index funds are one of the greatest creators of prosperity in the world.
 They democratized wealth building.
 Before Vanguard launched the first index fund in 1976, investing was a game rigged for Wall Street insiders with high fees and information advantages.
-Today, anyone with $100 can own a slice of the 500 largest companies on earth for virtually zero cost.
-That's revolutionary.
+Today, anyone with $100 can own a slice of the 500 largest companies on earth for virtually nothing.
 That's prosperity at scale.

 // Support